 Dr. Robinson serves as Chair of the Medical Student Diversity Program, as a member of the Meeting Management and Leadership Development Committees, and as past Vice Chair of the Pain and Palliative Care Section at the American Academy of Neurology.
 She is also a member of the American Board of Internal Medicine Test Writing Committee on Hospice & Palliative Medicine, and of the Medical Advisory Board of Neurology Now.
 Dr. Robinson was selected for participation in the Emerging Leaders Forum and in the Palatucci Advocacy Leadership Forum of the American Academy of Neurology, and as a National Institutes of Medicine/National Medical Association Academic Medicine Fellow.

 Dr. Robinson earned her undergraduate degree in ecology and evolutionary biology from Princeton University and her medical degree from Tufts University.
 She completed her residency training in neurology at the Mayo Clinic in Rochester, Minnesota, where she was named Chief Resident in her final year.
 She continued her training through a fellowship in hospice and palliative medicine at Memorial Sloan Kettering Cancer Center and she returned to Mayo Clinic for a neurohospitalist fellowship.
 She earned a master's degree in health policy and management at the University of California Los Angeles.

-Dr. Robinson serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Robinson serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Academy of Neurology; Meeting Management Committee Member, Leadership Development Committee Member, Neurology Now Editorial Board Member; receiving reimbursement for travel expenses.
+- American Academy of Neurology; Meeting Management Committee Member, Leadership Development Committee Member, President-Elect Search Committee Member,; receiving reimbursement for travel expenses and honoraria.

-As of January 2017, Dr. Smith reported the following external relationships:
+As of July 2019, Dr. Twaddle reported the following external relationships:

 Work as an author or editor for following company, with compensation as listed: